Taiwan, China flag Taiwan, China: Business Environment

 Individual income tax is levied on the Taiwan-source income of both resident and non-resident individuals.

-A non-resident alien residing in Taiwan for less than 90 days in a calendar year is subject to 18% withholding tax on salary remuneration received from a Taiwan-registered entity (remuneration received from an entity registered outside of Taiwan is tax exempted).
+A non-resident alien residing in Taiwan for less than 90 days in a calendar year is subject to an 18% withholding tax on salary remuneration received from a Taiwan-registered entity (remuneration received from an entity registered outside of Taiwan is tax exempted).

-A non-resident alien residing in Taiwan for more than 90 days but less than 183 days in a calendar year is subject to tax at a flat rate of 18% on Taiwan taxable salary income, even if the remuneration is paid abroad.
+A non-resident alien residing in Taiwan for more than 90 days but less than 183 days in a calendar year is subject to tax at a flat rate of 18% on Taiwan's taxable salary income, even if the remuneration is paid abroad.

 A non-resident taxpayer is not entitled to personal exemptions and deductions.
 Click here to consult the scope of application for tax preferences provided to foreign professionals.